Madikwe Game Reserve

 We do offer a lovely selection of red, white, rose and sparkling wine (not included in the rates).

-We would prefer you didn't since fridge space is limited, but if you do want to bring a special bottle, we will charge corkage.
+We would prefer you didn't since fridge space is limited, but if you do want to bring a special bottle, we will charge corkage - please ensure you mention this at the time of your booking.

 Is it too cold to stay in Winter?